linnil1/slack_emoji_bot/readme.md

    * poFB [text]

+ * ASK module

+	Get the answer of your text

+	Power by WolframAlpha

+    * ASK [text]

 The usage is write inside the command

 Usually, you can type xxhelp for help

 ## license
 MIT ?